OleksiiKova/rent-car-ireland/README.md

 ### Structure

-The goal is to ensure intuitive, seamless interactions that guide users through their journey on the platform.
-The information architecture is designed to organize and structure content and functionalities in a way that makes sense to users, ensuring they can easily find information and perform tasks.
+The goal is to ensure intuitive and seamless interactions that guide users through their journey on the platform.
+The information architecture is designed to organize and structure content and functionalities logically, ensuring they can easily find information and perform tasks.

 The navbar prominently displays our brand logo, maintaining a consistent and professional identity across all devices, which enhances brand recognition.
-Optimized for mobile, the navbar includes a responsive toggler button that collapses the menu for a cleaner view on smaller screens.
+Optimized for mobile devices, the navbar includes a responsive toggler button that collapses the menu for a cleaner view on smaller screens.
 This intuitive design allows users to easily access the menu without clutter.
 The navigation bar features clearly defined links to essential pages such as Home, Booking, Locations, and Contact Us, with dynamic highlighting based on the current page for clear navigation cues.
 For authenticated users, the navbar offers additional personalized options, including a dropdown menu on desktop with links to the user’s profile, bookings, reviews, and a logout option.
-On mobile, these options are directly accessible from the menu, ensuring seamless access across devices.
+On mobile devices, these options are directly accessible from the menu, ensuring seamless access across devices.
 For new users or those not yet signed in, the navbar provides easy access to sign-in and sign-up pages, ensuring a smooth onboarding experience.

 Call to Action (CTA) Placement:
 Key CTAs are strategically placed to optimize conversions.
 On the Home page, the "Get a Quote Now" button is prominently featured, encouraging users to start the booking process immediately.
 This button is designed to catch the user’s attention with its prime placement and standout design.
 On the Booking page, once the list of available vehicles is displayed, the "Reserve" button is given greater prominence through a larger size, making it easy for users to take the next step in securing their rental.
 This design approach ensures that the most critical actions are easily accessible, driving user engagement and conversions.